 Implementing guidance for environmental and social risks

 Our approach to managing environmental and social (ES) risks is based on a Policy Framework that defines consistent standards for the identification, assessment and management of reputational risks at Deutsche Bank.
 It is implemented via specific principles and guidelines.
 To support our business units in assessing the ES risks that result from client relationships or transactions, general ES provisions are included in the guidelines.
 The general provisions define sensitive sectors, specify the requirements for ES due diligence and include criteria for mandatory referral to Group Sustainability.
 More detailed sectoral guidelines support the general provisions.
 The ES Policy Framework which is available on this website explains the policies and guidelines in more detail.
-In 2015, we assessed 1,349 potential transactions using our ES Policy Framework, approximately 22 % fewer than in 2018.
+In 2019, 310 transactions and clients were reviewed under our ES Policy Framework, approximately 22 % fewer than in 2018.
 Despite fewer reviews, our overall review ratio remains roughly the same at 16 % in 2019 (2018: 17 %), mainly because of fewer deals in the focus sectors.
 In order to concentrate our attention and focus on transactions with elevated ES risk potential, we further specified the referral criteria for deals requiring ES due diligence by GS.